Module 6 of 12 · Async + Virtual

 ✓ The Owner move

-Sets a standing consultant coordination pulse so the decision surfaces on schedule — not after the deadline slips.
+Sets a standing consultant coordination pulse so the decision surfaces on schedule, before the deadline slips.

 The situation